ItsSabey/Homework/PraxeSkupinovýProjektDInteraktivníMapa/README.md

 ## XML

 ![](error.jpg)
-mapmarkers2.php ´´error on line 6 at column 6: XML declaration allowed only at the start of the document´´> Opravdu jsem všechno vyzkoušel, ale mě to nefunguje.
+mapmarkers2.php ´´error on line 6 at column 6: XML declaration allowed only at the start of the document´´> <br>
+Opravdu jsem všechno vyzkoušel, ale mě to nefunguje.

 ## Databaze